 Topic clusters are a hot new SEO tool that many sites haven’t yet used, which is a pity, as search engines are changing their algorithms to favor content structured this way.

-Topic clusters involve changing your website structure to have single “pillar” pages acting as primary hubs of information.
+Topic clusters involve changing your website design layout and structure to have single “pillar” pages acting as primary hubs of information.